CtrlK79/GradProj/README.md

 The main algorithm is based on LS(Least Squares) and WLS(Weighted Least Squares) optimization, which was already investigated before[4][5].

-Even though this work consists of rudimentary ideas and results from the works already done, It has a meaning in that It reveals the exact factors which affect the performance of the navigation algorithm.
+Even though this work consists of rudimentary ideas and results from the works already done, It has a meaning in that It reveals the factors which affect the performance of the navigation algorithm in a simple manner.

 Check the detalis [in the paper](./BS_Thesis.pdf).